Notsew/ruby_jwt/README.md

 	JWT.verify(token,secret,options)

-This will return a verificationResponse object, it consists of success and message and if success is true it contains the decoded token which is a DecodeResponse object as seen above.
+This will return a DecodeResponse object as seen above

 The options field is where you pass a hash of the audience and/or the issuer.
 Audience can be an array or a string, this library will verify that the audience in the token is included in the audience that you supply.
-Same with the issuer, if issuer is passed in, they will be compared and if different will return false.
+Same with the issuer, if issuer is passed in, they will be compared and if different will raise an error.

+If there are any errors a VerificationError will be raised.

 	verified = JWT.verify(token,"secret",{:iss => "my_app"})
-	// if the issuer is wrong it will respond with the Verification response object with success = false and message = "JWT issuer is invalid"
-	// if the token has expired it will respond with a VerificationResponse object with success  = false and message = "JWT is expired."
-	// if the token nbf has not passed yet, it will return false with the proper message.
-	// if the token's audience is not included in the audience you pass in, this method will retun false with message of JWT audience is invalid.
-	// if the token is valid success will be true and decoded_token will contain a DecodeResponse object. verified.success == true
-	verified.decoded_token.header
-	verified.decoded_token.payload[:some_value]
+	verified.payload[:user_id]

 # Currently Supported Algorithms